gmfmi/searchinGhost/README.md

 By default, when you use the `feature_image` URL variable to display images in your search results, you will always get the original/full size one and they are generally too large (in size and weight) for our needs, a miniature would be a better fit.

 Since Ghost V3, a media processing engine is embedded to create responsive images.
-By default, Ghost recreates 6 differents images of the given one.
+By default, Ghost recreates 6 different images of the given one.
 The available sizes are: `w30`, `w100`, `w300`, `w600`, `w1000`, `w2000`.

 In our case, the easiest way load images faster is simply to use smaller images.
 Basically,